Cowboys from Hell: Critical reception

-The album has been praised by most critics as it would prove to be one of the most influential albums in the metal scene in the 1990s and of all time, and would inspire a generation of musicians, particularly guitarists.
+Cowboys from Hell is widely considered one of Pantera's best albums, as well as one of the greatest metal albums of all time.
+It has been praised by most critics, as it would prove to be extremely influential in the development of groove metal in the 1990s.
+The album is also credited for reviving heavy metal music at a time when it was diminishing in relevance.
+Cowboys from Hell would inspire a generation of musicians, particularly guitarists.
 IGN named Cowboys from Hell the 19th-most-influential heavy metal album of all time.